ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: step}
 {: cli}

-_Config and properties files the same?_
-_What is property file name and where is it stored?_

-You can use the Kafka console producer tool with {{site.data.keyword.messagehub}} to produce data.
-The console tools are in the `bin` directory of your Kafka download.
-You can download a client from [Apache Kafka downloads](http://kafka.apache.org/downloads){: external}.
+You can use the {{site.data.keyword.messagehub}}Kafka console producer tool to produce data.
+The console tools are in the `bin` directory of your Kafka client download, which you can download from [Apache Kafka downloads](http://kafka.apache.org/downloads){: external}.

 You must provide a list of brokers (using the BOOTSTRAP_ENDPOINTS property) and SASL credentials.
 To provide the SASL credentials to this tool, create a properties file based on the following example:

 ```config
     sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="USER" password="PASSWORD";